 Justa Nahargarh Palace:- As we all know Chittorgarh is not as popular as Udaipur, Jaisalmer, etc, but chose this as it was en route and somehow I found a very beautiful place to stay.

 It’s a beautiful palace within a lake, deep in the village converted into a hotel by Justa group.
-Before I reached, I had many apprehensions about the property as the reviews were average and since summers at its peak, I was in doubt about the water level of the lake, but the movement I saw it all my doubts got washed away.
+Before I reached, I had many apprehensions about the property as the reviews were average and since summers at their peak, I was in doubt about the water level of the lake, but with the movement, I saw it all my doubts got washed away.

 JUSTA NAHARGARH PALACE EXPERIENCE